Farama-Foundation/ViZDoom/README.md

 pip install vizdoom
 ```
 Both x86-64 and AArch64 (ARM64) architectures are supported.
-Wheels are avialable for Python 3.8+ on Linux.
+Wheels are available for Python 3.8+ on Linux.

 If Python wheel is not available for your platform (Python version <3.8, distros below manylinux_2_28 standard), pip will try to install (build) ViZDoom from the source.
 ViZDoom requires a C++11 compiler, CMake 3.12+, Boost 1.54+ SDL2, OpenAL (optional), and Python 3.7+ to install from source.
 See [documentation](https://vizdoom.farama.org/introduction/pythonQuickstart/) for more details.